vivekjoshy/openskill.py/docs/source/manual.rst

 You can ofcourse shift the values higher or lower.
 But it doesn't make sense to violate the rule that :code:`sigma` should be :math:`\frac{1}{3}` of :code:`mu`.
 If you do, the model may not work as intended.
 If you know what you're doing and are a statistics expert, you can change the parameters to your liking.
 But if you're not, we recommend you stick to the default values.

+Finally, there is a :code:`balance` flag you can set to :code:`True` if you want the rating system to modify it's assumptions about users on the tail ends of the skill distribution.
+With :code:`balance` turned on, the higher the rating a player has, it's assumed it's a much more monumental achievement.
+The inverse is true for lower rated players.
+We won't enable this feature for our purposes.

 Let's now get the object representing a single player by calling the :code:`rating` method on the model.
 This method returns a :py:class:`.PlackettLuceRating` object for which you can set your own